Hot Tub Therapy for Fibromyalgia

 Hot Tub Therapy for Fibromyalgia is a widely accepted treatment for rheumatoid arthritis, and there are many benefits to be gained from taking advantage of this type of treatment.

 In addition to easing pain and promoting relaxation, hot tub therapy has been shown to improve overall mood and reduce stress levels.
-Additionally, it has been proven to improve sleep quality and boost energy levels.
+It has also been proven to enhance sleep quality and boost energy levels.

 An infographic detailing the impact of Fibromyalgia on work and daily activities, featuring statistical data and illustrations of affected individuals.